tonethar/IGME-330-Master/notes/node-and-transpiling.md

 }

  ```
-- You can read about *package.json* here: https://docs.nodejitsu.com/articles/getting-started/npm/what-is-the-file-package-json/
+- You can read about **package.json** here: https://docs.nodejitsu.com/articles/getting-started/npm/what-is-the-file-package-json/

-- Note that the default `name` of the project is the name of the folder that *package.json* is contained in.
+- Note that the default `name` of the project is the name of the folder that **package.json** is contained in.
 You can change this if you wish

-**5) Next we need to install the webpack module to this folder**
+**3) Next we need to install the `webpack` module to this folder**

 ```js
 npm install webpack --save